|Learn how to develop a plan for communication to raise awareness about community issues and your organization's accomplishments.|

-- Several interactive theater groups in New England, by stopping the action and inviting questions and comments, draw audiences into performances dramatizing real incidents in the lives of the actors, all of whom are staff members and learners in adult literacy programs.
-They have helped to change attitudes about adult learners, and to bring information about adult literacy and learning into the community
+Several interactive theater groups in New England, by stopping the action and inviting questions and comments, draw audiences into performances dramatizing real incidents in the lives of the actors, all of whom are staff members and learners in adult literacy programs.
+They have helped change attitudes about adult learners and bring information about adult literacy and learning into the community

 What do you have the money to do?
 Do you have the people to make it possible?
 If you’re going to spend money, what are the chances that the results will be worth the expense?
 Who will lose what, and who will gain what by your use of financial and human resources?

 Your plan should include careful determinations of how much you can spend and how much staff and volunteer time it’s reasonable to use.
-You may also be able to get materials, air time, and other goods and services from individuals, businesses, other organizations, and institutions.
+You may also be able to share materials, air time, and other goods and services with individuals, businesses, other organizations, and institutions.

-Establishing relationships with individual media representatives and media outlets is an important part of a communication plan, as is doing the same with influential individuals and institutions in the community and/or the population you’re trying to reach.
-You have to make personal contacts, give the media and others reasons to want to help you, and follow through over time to sustain those relationships in order to keep communication channels open.
+Establishing relationships with individual media representatives and media outlets is an essential part of a communication plan, as is establishing relationships with influential individuals and institutions in the community and the population you’re trying to reach.
+You have to make personal contacts, give the media and others reasons to want to help you, and follow through to sustain those relationships to keep communication channels open.

-The individuals that can help you spread your message can vary from formal community leaders – elected officials, CEOs of important local, businesses, clergy, etc. – to community activists and ordinary citizens.
-Institutions and organizations, such as colleges, hospitals, service clubs, faith communities, and other health and community organizations all have access to groups of community members who might need to hear your message.
+The individuals that can help you spread your message can vary from formal community leaders – elected officials, CEOs of prominent local businesses, clergy, etc. – to community activists and ordinary citizens.
+Institutions and organizations, such as colleges, hospitals, service clubs, faith communities, and other health and community organizations, all have access to groups of community members who might need to hear your message.

 Now the task is to put it all together into a plan that you can act on.
-By the time you reach this point, your plan will already be essentially done.
+By the time you reach this point, your plan is already done, for the most part.
 You know what your purpose is and whom you need to reach to accomplish it, what your message should contain and look like, what you can afford, what problems you might face, what channels can best be used to reach your intended audience, and how to gain access to those channels.
-Now it’s just a matter of putting the details together – actually composing and designing your message (perhaps more than one, in order to use lots of channels), making contact with the people who can help you get your message out, and getting everything in place to start your communication effort.
+Now it’s just a matter of putting the details together – composing and designing your message (or messages, if using multiple channels), making contact with the people who can help you, and getting everything in place to start your communication effort.
 And finally, you'll evaluate your effort so that you can continue to make it better.